 Runny, stuffy nose

-If a rapid RSV test is positive, then it is likely that the person has a respiratory syncytial virus infection.
-A positive viral culture or genetic viral test can confirm the presence of RSV in the community.
-A positive RSV test cannot, however, tell a doctor how severe a person's symptoms are likely to be or how long ago they were infected.
+If an RSV test is positive, then it is likely that the person has a respiratory syncytial virus infection.
+A positive test can also confirm the presence of RSV in the community.
+A positive RSV test cannot, however, tell a healthcare practitioner how severe a person's symptoms are likely to be or how long ago the patient was infected.
 Symptoms usually appear 4-6 days after infection.

-Negative rapid RSV tests may mean that the person tested has something other than RSV or that there is not sufficient virus in the specimen to allow it to be detected.
-This may be due to either a poor specimen collection or because the person is not shedding detectable levels of virus into his respiratory secretions.
+Negative RSV tests may mean that the person tested has something other than RSV or that there is not sufficient virus in the sample to be detected.
+This may be due to either a poor specimen collection or because the person is not shedding detectable levels of virus into his or her respiratory secretions.
 Adults tend to shed less virus than infants do, and those who have had RSV for several days will shed less than those with a more recent infection.

-Most RSV infections will go away within 1 or 2 weeks.
+Most RSV infections will resolve within 1 or 2 weeks.
 People can be re-infected with different strains of RSV from year to year, although subsequent infections tend to be less severe than the first/primary infection.
 Since most RSV infections are mild, symptoms from these re-infections are usually attributed to "a cold."
-These cases of RSV are usually not formally diagnosed and are often self-treated by the person with over-the-counter cold remedies for symptom relief.
+These cases of RSV are usually not formally diagnosed and are often treated with over-the-counter cold remedies for symptom relief.

 The review date indicates when the article was last reviewed from beginning to end to ensure that it reflects the most current science.
 A review may not require any modifications to the article, so the two dates may not always agree.